 Buffer life cycle

-The buffer .
-This very practical object, always at hand in handbags, accompanies millions of women during their periods.
-It seems quite banal, but it is nevertheless considered by Greenpeace as one of the most polluting objects.
-Raw materials, manufacturing methods, toxic products and non-degradable waste, the stamp is indeed among the environmental defendants… but fortunately more and more alternatives exist!
+Buffer .
+This very practical object, always within reach in handbags, accompanies millions of women during their periods.
+It seems very banal, but it is nevertheless considered by Greenpeace as one of the most polluting objects.
+Raw materials, manufacturing method, toxic products and non-degradable waste, the tampon is indeed among the ranks of the environmental defendants... but fortunately more and more alternatives exist!

 Stamp manufacturing process